bahorn/usb-ip-emu/README.md

 engineering or debugging.

 Very early stages, only emulation works right now, with limitations.
-(Don't expect isochronous transfers, etc)
+(Don't expect isochronous transfers, etc).
+Control transfers are primarily what works right now.

 Name is from the lore in Mike Pondsmith's Cyberpunk, where the SoulKiller is a program that copies someones mind.
 (Which I thought fit with copying USB